 In 1920, the anarchist Italian immigrants Nicola Sacco (Riccardo Cucciolla) and Bartolomeo Vanzetti (Gian Maria Volonté) are sentenced to death, falsely accused of a robbery and murder.
 Indeed they are condemned due to their political beliefs, in one of the most shameful and hypocrite judgments of the human history.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 Did You Know?

 Giuliano Montaldo in a recent interview declared that the first shot of the Gian Maria Volontè monologue was cut, even if perfect, because one of the smaller players started crying due to the convincing performance.
 See more

-Written by Ennio Morricone See more
+Written and composed by Ennio Morricone See more